kawu/hhu-dl-materials-2019/python-refresher/README.md

 # Accessing a previously unassigned variable is an exception.
 # See Control Flow to learn more about exception handling.
 some_unknown_var  # Raises a NameError

-# if can be used as an expression
-# Equivalent of C's '?:' ternary operator
-"yahoo!" if 3 > 2 else 2  # => "yahoo!"

 ```